COCKIN, Robert

 Belfast

-Lance Corporal Robert Cockin, aged 22 and from Stockton, served in 4 Troop and took part in Operation Chariot, the raid at St Nazaire 28 March 1942.
+Lance Corporal Robert Cockin, 4 Troop, aged 22 and from Stockton, was reported missing 28 March 1942 after Operation Chariot at St Nazaire, later found to have been wounded and taken prisoner of war.
 He embarked on Motor Launch ML 267 which was hit by enemy fire and sank.
 Eight of the 11 Commandos on board and all bar five of the RN crew were killed.

 Sources